Nuitka/Nuitka/Developer_Manual.rst

    b = x < 3

-The above code contains a condition, and these have the problem, that when exiting the conditional block, a merge must be done, of the "x" versions.
+The above code contains a condition, and these have the problem, that when exiting the conditional block, a merge must be done, of the ``x`` versions.
 It could be either one.
 The merge may trace the condition under which a choice is taken.
 That way, we could decide pairs of traces under the same condition.

 These merges of SSA variable versions, represent alternatives.
 They pose difficulties, and might have to be reduced to commonality.
-In the above example, the "<" operator will have to check for each version, and then to decide that both indeed give the same result.
+In the above example, the ``<`` operator will have to check for each version, and then to decide that both indeed give the same result.

 The constraint collection tracks variable changes in conditional branches, and